halbs13/Dynamics-NAV-Labour-Hire/au-labour-process-superannuation.md

 The Super Payment Export &Notification Report flags the Employee Superannuation Ledger Entry records to report to the employee by either Letter or Pay Advice.
 When the report is run you must enter parameters for processing.

-To access the Super Payment Export & Notification,

-Departments/Payroll/EOM Processing/Superannuation Processing/Super.Payment Export & Notification Report
+To access the Super Payment Export & Notification,Departments/Payroll/EOM Processing/Superannuation Processing/Super.Payment Export & Notification Report

 |**Field**|**Comments**|
 |------------------------------------|----------------------------------------------------------------------------------------|